VICARS’ CLOSE IN WELLS

 VICARS’ CLOSE ON TV

-Back in 2016, there was an opportunity to take a peek at Vicar’s Close without visiting Wells as three of the houses appeared in ‘The Great Interior Design Challenge’ on BBC2.
+Back in 2016, there was an opportunity to take a peek at Vicar’s Close without visiting Wells.
+Three of the houses appeared in ‘The Great Interior Design Challenge’ on BBC2.
 The properties underwent makeovers – quite a challenge in Grade I listed buildings!